JakubPruzinec/crash_dump_analysis/README.md

     #10 [ffff9a64775aff50] system_call_fastpath at ffffffff8311f7d5
 ```
 looks like dhclient locked a mutex, got suspended and never woken up
-lets find out what mutex it was, targeted function sure has a pointer
+let's find out what mutex it was, targeted function sure has a pointer
 to targeted mutex (further refered as the GOOD BOY MUTEX)
 ```
     >whatis mutex_lock
     void mutex_lock(struct mutex *);
 ```
-alright Jacques stuck again... the good boy got passed as a pointer, that means a caller function
+alright Jacques struck again... the good boy got passed as a pointer, that means a caller function
 had to somehow obtain it and pass as an argument
 ```
     crash> dis -r ffffffff82ffdff9                      <----- caller function